Lavikjo/CPP-fall-15/Module_4/wrapper/desc-wrapper.md

  instructions in the header files (**softwarew.hpp** and **bugw.hpp**).
 Your C++ implementation should call the corresponding functions in the C implementation (hence the task name).

+**Note:** In error conditions you are required to throw an exception (read header files).
+The exceptions you throw can contain informative messages about the error.
+These messages can be anything, however an exception thrown from Software::fixBug *must* contain message: "The software_fix_bug function failed"

+**Note:** test_source.cpp updated on 2015-10-09